-Hadley "Bully" air horn
+Hadley "Bully" Air Horn

-If you want the compressor to be activated only when the ignition is on wire the ignition to a relay and power the compressor from a high amperage source such as a power block or dirctly to the battery through a fuse.
+If you want the compressor to be activated only when the ignition is on wire the ignition to a relay and power the compressor from a high amperage source such as a power block or directly to the battery through a fuse.

 You can mount the horns in the wheel wells or transversely down by the front bumper if you don't have a winch.